-Although the emotional capital invested in any transaction is high (whether from the deal team or employees unsettled by the change in status quo), these issues are heightened in carve-out transactions.
-This is because some employees will remain with the seller and others will be transferred to the divested business.
-Employees may have concerns about:
+Although the emotional capital invested in any transaction is high (whether from the deal team or employees unsettled by the change in status quo), carve-out transactions bring these issues into sharp relief because some employees will stay with the seller and others will be transferred with the divested business.
+Employees will have concerns about:

-- · Bonus payments. - · Benefit terms.
+- Bonus payments.

+- Benefit terms.

-- · Outstanding stock options. - · Job security.
+- Outstanding options.

+- Job security.

-Employers will likely have concerns about plan terminations and satisfaction of deal conditions related to post-closing employee issues.
-In addition, employers will need to deal with the mechanics of transitioning a group of employees from one employer to another (and from one set of benefit plans to another).
-Predicting how employees will react to a transaction and the impact on the future business also become critical issues.
+Employers will have concerns about plan terminations and satisfaction of deal conditions related to post-closing employee issues.
+Beyond the human component of a carve-out transaction lie the nuts and bolts of transitioning a group of employees from one employer to another (and from one set of benefit plans to another).
+Predicting how employees react to a transaction and the impact on the future business also become critical issues.

-To address these matters, both parties must evaluate the impact of the deal early in the transaction process and organize their benefits and human resources teams to aid in a smooth post-closing transition.
-Although each transaction raises unique considerations, key issues include:
+To address these issues, both parties must evaluate the impact of the deal early in the transaction process and organize its benefits and human resources teams to aid in a smooth post-closing transition.
+Although each transaction raises unique considerations, key issues that arise in most carve-out transactions are discussed below.